Call Now Free Quote

 One question we get consistently: will the replaced brick match?

 Honest answer: it depends on the source material and the age of the original wall.
-For homes built after 1970 with modern modular brick, a reasonable color match from current brick manufacturers is often achievable.
+For homes built after 1970 with modern modular brick, a reasonable color match from current manufacturers is often achievable.
 For the 1890 to 1960 vintage housing stock that makes up most of Glencoe, Wilmette, and Winnetka, the original brick was often Chicago common brick, pressed brick, or Roman brick from specific local manufacturers that no longer operate.
 These bricks vary in dimension, color, and texture in ways that modern production brick does not replicate.

-We source replacement brick from salvage inventory - material recovered from demolished structures of similar vintage.
+We source replacement brick from salvage inventory: material recovered from demolished structures of similar vintage.
 Close matches are achievable.
 Invisible matches are not.
 Localized replacements will be visible on close inspection for the first two to three years, becoming less apparent as the replacement brick weathers into the surrounding wall.

 This is not a reason to defer brick replacement when it is needed.
 A visible repair that stops the failure is the right outcome.
 A cosmetically invisible wall that is actively deteriorating is not.